-We require medical evidence to show that you are eligible for registering with our service, for example a Disabled Students’ Allowances report or a GP or consultant’s letter that clearly states a long-term diagnosis.
+We require medical evidence that clearly states that you have a long-term diagnosed condition, such as a Disabled Students’ Allowances report or a GP or consultant’s letter.
 Appointment letters are not sufficient for this purpose.
 Please note that some GPs charge for writing evidence letters and you will be liable to pay this fee.

 If you do not already have appropriate evidence, we advise you to obtain a letter that shows you are disabled under the definition of the Equality Act 2010 (see below).
 This is so that you can use the same letter to apply for Disabled Students’ Allowances.

 It is helpful for the medical evidence to include:

 - Likely duration of the disability / health condition

 - Possible effects of the disability on learning / attendance at University etc (as if condition was untreated)